 Procedures for Reimbursement Reviews

-for any new applicable information.
+Pharmaceutical Review Updates for any new applicable information.

 Completing This Form

 Feedback should be presented clearly and concisely.
 Use point form if possible.
 The issue(s) should be clearly stated and include specific reference to the section of the draft provisional funding algorithm report under discussion (i.e., page number, section title, and paragraph).